Dawit I: Reign

+Dawit was said to have been buried first in "the country of Zion."
+His body was later moved by Zara Yaqob to the royal tomb he had founded, Debre Nagwadgwad, and was moved again several decades later to the monastery of Daga Estifanos on Lake Tana, the same place where James Bruce reported seeing the mark left by the kick.

+He was succeeded by his son Tewodros I, who reigned for only around nine months instead of the three years listed in later chronologies.
+According to a synaxarion of the sixteenth century written in Ge'ez at the monastery of Däbrä Bizän, Tewodros died during an expedition east of the Awash River, in what it calls "the land of Dawit's Adal," and his body was transported back across the river by his troops.

 Other events

 The Emperor Dawit was an enthusiastic Christian.
-He dealt with a revolt of the Beta Israel in Gonder, and encouraged missionary work in Gojjam.
+He dealt with a revolt of the Beta Israel in Semien, and encouraged missionary work in Gojjam.
 Early in his reign, he led a campaign against Upper Egypt after hearing stories that the native Orthodox Copts were being mistreated under Muslim rule.
 During this campaign, his troops were forced to retreat back to their kingdom after the Sultan of Egypt made peace with Dawit.
 According to E. A. Wallis Budge, during Dawit's reign, a piece of the True Cross arrived in Ethiopia.
+The modern theory regarding the origin of the relic suggests the Coptic Patriarch Matthew I (1378–1408) as its source, though its veneration is thought to date only from the reign of Dawit's son Zara Yaqob.
 He also made endowments to the Ethiopian Church: three charters survive of grants he made of lands in Wolqayt, Serae, Adiyabo, Shire, Addi Arkay, northern Semien, the Gar'alta, Manbarta, and Karnesem which lies north of present-day Asmara.

+Dawit's daughter, Dil Mengesha, established the large basilica church of Beta Lehem Maryam in the Gayint region around 1400.
+The church was distinguished by its size and by an altarpiece painting resembling the Ark of the Covenant.
+Another charter, preserved in a fourteenth-century gospel manuscript, records Dawit's grant of land to the church.

 During Dawit's time atop the throne, two surviving examples of illustrated manuscripts were produced.
 One is a translation of the Miracles of Mary, which had been written in Arabic, done at the command of Emperor Dawit.
 This is the oldest surviving illustrated book commissioned by an Ethiopian Emperor.
 The other, described as "one of the most beautiful illustrated books of the period", is a copy of the gospels, which is now preserved at the monastery of Saint Gabriel on Kebran Island in southern Lake Tana.